 Choosing the path of financial intelligence, where you learn to make decisions independent of other people’s advice, leads to investment wisdom.
-This allows you to independently sort all the divergent opinions with confidence and decide what is uniquely true for you and your portfolio.
-The alternative is to remain permanently dependent on all the conflicting and confusing opinions offered up as expertise by others and play a guessing game as to what is true for you.
+This allows you to independently sort all the divergent opinions with confidence and decide what’s uniquely true for you and your portfolio

 Financial education teaches you how to fish so that you never have to be dependent on another person to give you a fish again.
 Financial education teaches financial independence.

 So what should you do now?
 The answer is simple: commit to growing your financial literacy with a process of continual improvement by beginning to learn today.

 Rome wasn’t built in a day and neither is financial intelligence.
 You have to start somewhere – wherever you are right now – and fortunately, success is a learnable skill.